 The IWB can act as an independent computer or project whatever is displayed by the host through its computer and let others engage with the content through a stylus or fingers.
 It is gradually finding its way into the classrooms as smartboard costs are becoming affordable.

 The inclusion of smart boards as a conduit of imparting education has successfully communicated with the younger students.
 Some exquisite features can allow the teachers to make students understand the concept better.
 Teachers can:-

-- Play re-recorded sound and multimedia with icons displayed on the screen
+- Play re-recorded or tts sound and multimedia with icons displayed on the screen

 - Engage the students in educational fun and learn methodology

 - Copy-paste the text, take a screenshot of the display and draw with a stylus or finger

 - Save the lecture and notes for further use